 14. Short Wavy Hair with Side Part

 If your face shape is long and rectangular rather than round, a side part is perfect for you.
 With the hair being swept to the side, it creates the illusion of volume and movement.
-Additionally, for ladies with heart-shaped faces, this style also suits.
+Additionally, for ladies with heart-shaped faces, this style also suits them.
 To mix things up, why not try playing around with a zig-zag part for a fun, youthful vibe.

 15. Short Wavy Hair with Middle Part